coderefinery/social-coding/content/software-licensing.md

 2. **Must Column**: Select `Incl.
 Copyright` and `Disclose source`
 3. **Support Column**: Select `OSI approved`

-* **Example JLA Matches**: `Multi-License Bundle` (Governed by constituent package terms)
+* **JLA Outcome**: No single license applies.
+Use JLA per component to check each one's obligations, then record the aggregate in your image metadata.

 * **Multi-License Aggregation Nuance**: Applying a permissive license (like MIT) to your application code inside the container does not override or erase the GPL/LGPL obligations of base system packages installed in `/usr/lib` or `/usr/bin`.
 Distributing the built image binary makes you a distributor of all installed packages.

-* **Downstream Obligations**: You must ensure that downstream users can obtain the source code for copyleft components shipped inside the image, typically by publishing the `Dockerfile` and build steps used to generate the image from public upstream sources.
+* **Downstream Obligations**: You must ensure downstream users can obtain the corresponding source for the copyleft components you shipped.
+Publishing your `Dockerfile` documents the build but does not by itself satisfy this — the GPL asks for the source of the binaries actually distributed.
+In practice, most research images rely on unmodified upstream distribution packages, where pointing to the distributor's public source archives (as GPLv3 §6(d) permits) is the normal approach.
+If you modify or rebuild a copyleft component yourself, you must provide that source directly.

 * **Allowed Inbound Packages**: Before publishing an image binary, run automated compliance scanning tools (e.g., Syft, Trivy) to generate a Software Bill of Materials (SBOM) and verify that no non-redistributable or proprietary software is packaged inside.